 Half Day (Duration: 3h30min approx.)

-Stretching below the watchful eye of the Castle of Gibralfaro is a lively and bustling city crammed with beautiful corners, such as the Alameda Principal or the promenade of La Farola, in which it is possible to discover neighbourhoods of a rich Andalusian flavour, such as El Perchel or La Trinidad.
-A city whose streets are filled, year after year, with the popular fervour of its residents during Holy Week, declared to be of international tourist interest
+Stretching below the watchful eye of the Castle of Gibralfaro is a lively and bustling city crammed with beautiful corners, such as the Alameda Principal or the promenade of La Farola, in which it is possible to discover neighborhoods of a rich Andalusian flavor, such as El Perchel or La Trinidad.
+A city whose streets are filled, year after year, with the popular fervor of its residents during Holy Week, declared to be of international tourist interest

-The "Casa Natal" or birthplace of the world famous artist Pablo Ruiz Picasso has been an official heritage site since 1983.
-It is situated in Plaza de la Merced, in the heart of the historic centre of Malaga.
+The "Casa Natal" or birthplace of the world-famous artist Pablo Ruiz Picasso has been an official heritage site since 1983.
+It is situated in Plaza de la Merced, in the heart of the historic center of Malaga.
 The area is surrounded by monuments from Malaga's rich past such as the Roman Theatre, Gibralfaro Castle with its breathtaking views over the city, as well as the Alcazaba, an Arabian fort which is now home to the Archaeological Museum.
-It is also just a couple of minutes walk from Malaga Cathedral and literally round the corner from the well known Cervantes Theatre and not far from the larger Picasso Museum.
+It is also just a couple of minutes' walk from Malaga Cathedral and literally round the corner from the well known Cervantes Theatre and not far from the larger Picasso Museum.

 Built in 1861, Picasso's father, José Ruiz Blasco rented the first floor of the house from 1880 to 1883.
 Later they lived nearby, still in the Plaza de Merced and it was not until 1891 when Jose Ruiz is offered a job as an art teacher in La Coruña that the family moved to Galicia, where they stayed until 1895.